HomeLatest NewsPolicyTaiwan blocks ‘red supply chain’ to check China from stealing chip technology

 Reacting sharply over cutting the Chinese hegemony over the use of Taiwan’s technology, Beijing has denounced all of Taiwan’s efforts to prevent Chinese companies from poaching talent and stealing chip secrets as a provocative ‘smear’, saying this could not prevent interactions between the two sides of the Taiwan Strait.

-Earlier this week Taiwan’s premier called for the passage of revisions to laws mandating tougher punishments to prevent China from stealing its chip technology, saying the threat from the ‘red supply chain’ needed an effective deterrence.
+Earlier this week Taiwan’s premier called for the swift passage of revisions to laws mandating tougher punishments to prevent China from stealing its chip technology, saying the threat from the ‘red supply chain’ needed an effective deterrence.

 Chips made by Taiwan are used in everything from fighter jets to mobile phones, and the has long worried about Chinese efforts to copy that success, including through economic espionage, poaching talent, and other methods.